Choose the right ethanol for your business.

 Various laboratory testing methods verify the quality of ethanol.
 Two common ones include FCC (Food Chemicals Codex) and USP (United States Pharmacopeia) monographs.
 Hence, they specify quality standards and purity requirements for food ingredients, including ethanol.
 Subsequently, these monographs also apply to medicines and medical devices that utilize this substance.

-Choosing the right ethanol factors in pure ethanol, specially denatured alcohol and completely denatured alcohol.
+Choosing the right ethanol grades factor in quality and denaturing.
+There are generally three categories of an ethanol formula: pure ethanol, specially denatured alcohol and completely denatured alcohol.

-Primarily, CDA (Completely denatured alcohol) is ethanol treated with chemicals like methanol to make it unfit for human consumption.
+CDA (Completely denatured alcohol) is ethanol treated with chemicals like n-heptane or methanol to make it unfit for human consumption.
 CDA products have no excise taxes and are mainly in industrial applications like paint production or varnish manufacturing.

 Secondarily, SDA (Specially denatured alcohol) is denatured ethanol blended with chemicals that make it unfit for human consumption.
 SDA formulas are popular in sanitizers, disinfectants, and other personal care products.